 - heart attack

-losing blood or fluids and the amount of blood or fluids you are losing.
-The
+you’re losing blood or fluids and the amount of blood or fluids you are losing.

-extent of your injuries can also determine your chances for survival.
-If you
+The extent of your injuries can also determine your chances for survival.
+Chronic

-have chronic medical conditions such as diabetes or heart, lung, or kidney
+medical conditions such as diabetes, previous stroke, heart, lung, or kidney

 There are often no advance warnings of shock.
 Instead, symptoms

-tend to arise only when you’re already in the throes of the condition.
-A
+tend to arise only when you’re already experiencing the condition.
+A physical

-physical examination can reveal signs of shock, such as low blood pressure and
+examination can reveal signs of shock, such as low blood pressure and rapid

-rapid heartbeat.
-A person experiencing shock may also be less responsive when
+heartbeat.
+A person experiencing shock may also be less responsive when asked

-internal bleeding sometimes isn’t found until you show signs of hemorrhagic
+bleeding sometimes isn’t found until you show signs of hemorrhagic shock.

 In addition to physical symptoms, your doctor may use a variety

-of testing methods to confirm you’re experiencing hypovolemic shock.
+of testing methods to confirm that you’re experiencing hypovolemic shock.
 These

 Your doctor may order other tests based on your symptoms.